-Today I’m sharing more of a “secrets of creative business ownership” post than a post about what we’re eating for dinner or how I refresh our home in the spring.
+Today I’m sharing more of a “secrets of creative business ownership” post than a post about what we’re eating for dinner or how I refresh our home in the spring; I’m sharing one way that I’ve been able to very intentionally grow my online community while being a work-from-home mom.
+One way that I’ve been able to save time and be more efficient with my very limited work hours as a work-from-home mama.
 Today I’m sharing ALL about why I left Mailchimp, and then ConvertKit, and Why I Started Using Flodesk.
 That might be the longest title I’ve ever given a blog post, but I wanted to capture your attention from the beginning.
 And I’m not being dramatic.
 I feel like a Flodesk evangelist, and I want everyone to love and use Flodesk.

 I recently broke up with ConvertKit (and before that, I was a Mailchimp girl for almost a decade) when I fell head over heels for FLODESK.
 Flodesk is a revolutionary new email service provider that basically makes sending beautifully, thoughtfully designed emails a JOY and a PLEASURE for all of us who know what we like to see in an email but don’t know how to get there on our own.